TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/UserAndUserInt/Index.rst

 This example shows how to include your own PHP script and how to use it from TypoScript.
 Use this TypoScript configuration::

-   # Include the PHP file with our custom code
-   includeLibs.time = fileadmin/example_time.php

    page = PAGE
    page.10 = USER_INT
    page.10 {
      userFunc = user_printTime
+     # Include the PHP file with our custom code
+     includeLibs = fileadmin/example_time.php
    }

 The file fileadmin/example_time.php might amongst other things